PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_analysis.en.md

 1. <b>Pipeline Integration</b>

-The layout analysis module can be integrated into PaddleX pipelines such as the [Document Parsing Pipeline (PaddleOCR-VL)](../../../pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md).
+The layout analysis module can be integrated into PaddleX pipelines such as the [Document Parsing Pipeline (PaddleOCR-VL and PaddleOCR-VL-1.5)](../../../pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md).
 Simply replace the model path to update the layout analysis module.

 2. <b>Module Integration</b>